Endurance vs. Liberty Bell Auto Protect

 Understanding the Different Types of Warranties

 Whenever you purchase a vehicle from a dealership, it will almost always come with what is known as a factory warranty (or manufacturer’s warranty).
 A factory warranty will help cover the cost of repairs to the various components of your vehicle for a period after purchase — typically either 3-years/36,000 miles or 5-years/60,000 miles.
-This type of coverage will also differ from any auto insurance policy or mechanical breakdown insurance (MBI) you may have.
+This type of coverage will also differ from any auto insurance contract or mechanical breakdown insurance (MBI) you may have.

 Some of the most common types of factory warranties include:

 Powertrain – A powertrain warranty may be the best option for those who only want to cover the most expensive components.
 Put simply, a powertrain warranty protects the various components that make your car move, namely, the engine, driveshaft, and transmission.
 You may hear a powertrain warranty referred to as a ‘stated component’ warranty because it only covers the components stated within the terms and nothing else.